Grad1ent/AD-Notes/README.md

 ```
 repadmin /replsum <DC>
 ```
-commands will not tell as much as below screen:
+commands will not tell as much as the following screen:
 <p align="center">
    <img src="/pics/circo-300x214.jpg" alt="circo"/>
 </p>

 ## Details

 [GraphViz](http://www.graphviz.org/) is open-source tool based on _dot_ language dedicated for drawing diagrams.
 It allows to present any graph or network in simple static form with information like direction of flow between nodes or node specific details.
-It is perfect tool to show how Active Directory Domain Controllers replicate between each other and allows to find bottleneck or critical paths in AD physical topology.
+It is promissing tool to show how Active Directory Domain Controllers replicate each other and helps to find bottleneck or critical paths in AD physical topology.

-Usage is very simple and requires _GraphViz_ package installed locally and own developed script to prepare input for this tool based on _dot_ language syntax.
+Usage is very simple and requires _GraphViz_ package installed locally and own developed script to prepare input based on _dot_ language syntax.

 1. Below code can be stored in _*.dot_ srtipt and can be used as an input for _GraphViz_ package to generate nice diagram:
 ```dot